OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 ```
 Now, we are good to go; to make use of the angular material module we need in our project.
 I personally like to create a file where I import all the angular material components I will need in my project.
-So let's do that by creating `src/app/material.module.ts` and add the following to it;
+So let's do that by creating `src/app/material.module.ts` file and add the following to it;
 ```ts
 import {NgModule} from '@angular/core'
 @NgModule({